lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/README.md

 ## 03-hello-http-server
 Demonstrates how to create the simplest HTTP server that returns *hello, world* as a `text/plain` response to the browser.

+## 04-hello-node-streaming
+Illustrates the basics of Node.js streaming that lets you consume data as it is being read/received instead of waiting for the whole contents to be available.